-Knowledge sharing refers to the process by which team members share ideas that are taskrelated, information, improvements as well as suggestions with one another (Wee, 2013).
+Knowledge sharing is the process through which team members communicate taskrelated ideas, information, enhancements, and suggestions with one another (Wee, 2013).
 Knowledge sharing is another regular activity in creative industries.
 New workers learn from more experienced workers on how to do the job.
 Local government, Small and Medium Enterprise Agency, schedule several classes of training for SME regularly that creative industries can join the classes.
 However, suitable topics may not be applicable to them.
 Another challenge is the workers have the different capability in absorbing the knowledge, some of them may not be able to apply the knowledge from the training straight away.

-Academicians and other organization supporting creative industries conduct accompaniment to creative industries during the startup process as well as to assist in the different types of production process and marketing process.
-For example,
+Academicians and other organization supporting creative industriesconduct accompaniment to creative industries during the startup process as well as to assist in the different types of production process and marketing process.